 The discontinuation of a program requires the same procedure as that outlined for planning and establishing a new degree program.
 After approved by the department and unit curriculum committees and the dean of the academic unit, the proposal must be approved by Teachers Academy if licensure is involved.
 After those signatures are affixed, the proposal must be approved by the Undergraduate Curriculum Committee or Graduate Studies Council, as appropriate.
-Finally, the form, accompanied by a cover memo, should be forwarded to the Provost, 201 Mossman.
-The Provost's Office will forward the request to UNC General Administration for approval by the Board of Governors.
+Finally, the form, accompanied by a cover memo, should be forwarded to the Provost, 201 Mossman Building, The Provost's Office will forward the request to UNC General Administration for approval by the Board of Governors.
 After approval by the UNC General Administration, a letter will be sent to the campus, and copied to the department.
 Note that curricular changes are not effective until they appear in the Undergraduate Bulletin or The Graduate School Bulletin.

+CIP Code

 Name of Program

 Degree Awarded

 Level (check one) Undergraduate Graduate

-Teacher Licensure Included in Program (check one) No Yes Licenso ıre Awarded:
+Teacher Licensure Included in Program (check one) No Yes Licensure Awarded:

-(Department must consult with Teachers Academy prior to requesting disconnection includes licensure - signature required below.) ntinuation of a program that
+(Department must consult with Teachers Academy prior to r includes licensure - signature required below.) equesting discontinuation of a program that

 Department

 Academic Unit

 Submitted by (please print)

 Contact Information: Tel E-mail

-program by those students.) lans for completion of the

-program by those students.)
-Required Approval Signatures lans for completion of the

--

-lans for completion of the Date
+Rationale: (Attach 1-2 page document explaining the reason information on numbers of students currently enrolled in the program by those students.)

-Required Approval Signatures -
+Required Approval Si gnatures

-Required Approval Signatures Date
+Date

-Required Approval Signatures Head/Chair of Department: please sign & print name Date
+Head/Chair of Department: please sign & print name

+Date

-Required Approval Signatures Head/Chair of Department: please sign & print name Date
+Dean of Academic Unit: please sign & print name

+Chair, The Teachers Academy (if applicable): please sig Date

+Chan, the reachers Academy (if applicable). please sig

-Chair, UCC or GSC
+Chair, UCC or GSC: please sign & print name 200